 With the VM-Series Next-Generation Firewall from Palo Alto Networks, every data center can now access the DPU’s security capabilities.
 The VM-Series NGFW can be accelerated with BlueField-2 to inspect network flows that were previously impossible or impractical to track.

-The DPU will soon be available in systems from ASUS, Atos, Dell Technologies, Fujitsu, GIGABYTE, H3C, Inspur, Quanta/QCT and Supermicro, several of which announced plans at Computex in May.
+The DPU will soon be available in systems from ASUS, Atos, Dell Technologies, Fujitsu, GIGABYTE, New H3C Information Technologies, Inspur Electronic Information, Quanta/QCT and Supermicro, several of which announced plans at Computex in May.